 Once the underwriter reviews the loan, a conditional pre-approval is issued.
 Conditions are additional documents the underwriter must review and approve before publishing the final approval.

 Once all conditions have been satisfied, the underwriter will issue the final approval, and you are ready to close.

 Step 7: Closing Process

-Metropolitan Mortgage will answer your questions, stay involved and guide you through the loan process all the way to closing.
+Metropolitan Mortgage will answer your questions, stay involved and guide you through the loan process to closing.

 The Loan Closing

-- The “closing” is the last step in buying and financing a home.
+The “closing” is the last step in the home buying process.
 The “closing,” also called “settlement,” is when you and all the other parties in a mortgage loan transaction sign the necessary documents.

 What You Will Need to Bring

 Everyone on the Kansas City property title must attend the closing and bring a government-issued identification card with a photo.